Elections in Iceland: Eligibility

 Foreign nationals are not allowed to vote in presidential elections, parliamentary elections, or national referendums.
 Danish nationals who lived in Iceland on 6 March 1946 or any point ten years before that are eligible to vote.

-Foreign nationals from Sweden, Denmark, Norway, and Finland can vote in munincipal elections if they have registered their domicile in Iceland before election day.
-Foreign nationals from other countries have to live in Iceland for three years to vote in these elections.
+Foreign nationals from Sweden, Denmark, Norway, and Finland can vote in municipal elections if they have registered their domicile in Iceland before election day.
+Foreign nationals from other countries have to live in Iceland for three years to be eligible to vote in these elections.

+Voting procedures

+By law, municipal and presidential elections take place on a Saturday.
+Parliamentary elections have also traditionally taken place on Saturdays since 1983, although a particular weekday is not mandated by law.
+Voters are required to present a government issued photo ID such as a passport or a driving license.
+All voting is done by paper ballots.
+The voter gets a single ballot containing ordered electoral lists for every party.